DevOpsAcademyTeamC/-app-repo-/README.md

-# Team_C
+# //TMP NAME FOR APP REPO//
-Project for DevOps Academy by TietoEvry
+//TMP NAME FOR APP REPO// for project realized during DevOps Academy Course by TietoEvry